andrewek/prairie/talk/readme.markdown

 ## The Data Access Layer

-We might see these problems:
+With a "conventional" approach we might see these problems:

 + Variations in data representation
 + Failed book-keeping after business events